stashapp/StashDB-Docs/docs/getting-started-stashdb.md

 The [Identify](https://github.com/stashapp/stash/blob/develop/ui/v2.5/src/docs/en/Identify.md){:target="_blank"} task can also pull scene info from StashDB.
 You can customize your settings beforehand, but this is a hands-off automated function unlike the Tagger views.
 There's no way to verify a match is correct before its info is saved locally.
 Because of this lack of manual verification, it does not submit your fingerprints to StashDB during this process.
 The Scene Tagger is still the only way to do this.

-Finally, if you have [edit access](#contributing-to-stashdb), you can add scenes and performers to StashDB by submitting drafts directly from within Stash.
-From within a scene's details page, click on the three vertical dots in the top right of the details pane and select the "Submit to Stash-Box" option.
-Clicking the "Submit" button in the resulting dialog box will save a draft to create that scene/performer on StashDB using the information you have saved locally.
-From the [Drafts](https://stashdb.org/drafts){:target="_blank"} page, you can make any necessary changes, leave an [edit comment](#edit-comments), and finally submit your draft to be [approved](#voting-on-stashdb) just like any other edit.
+Finally, if you have [edit access](#contributing-to-stashdb), you can add scenes, update scenes, and add performers to StashDB by submitting drafts directly from within Stash.
+See [this section](#submitting-drafts-to-stashdb) for more details on how to submit drafts.

 ### What's a PHash?
 - **Perceptual hashes are generated from what a video looks like, allowing for more reliable scene matching with StashDB.**